Last Updated on 5 June 2026

 Best tombs at Deir el Medina

-- Tomb of Sennedjem (TT1): the highlight of the site, with brilliantly preserved paintings showing the artisan and his wife enjoying an idealised afterlife in lush agricultural scenes
+- Tomb of Sennutem (TT1): sometimes spelled Sennedjem, this is the highlight of the site, with brilliantly preserved paintings showing the artisan and his wife enjoying an idealised afterlife in lush agricultural scenes

-- Tomb of Pashedu (TT3): a smaller but vividly decorated tomb, known for its striking colours and well-preserved scenes
+- Tomb of Pashedu (TT3): a smaller but vividly decorated tomb, known for its striking colours and well-preserved scenes, but with a very narrow entryway that does require some crouching

 10 | Medinet Habu